-The HAVEN project is funded by the Health Innovation Challenge Fund, a joint venture supported by the Wellcome Trust and the Department of Health.
+The HAVEN project was funded by the Health Innovation Challenge Fund, a joint venture supported by the Wellcome Trust and the Department of Health.

 Members of the University of Oxford Critical Care Research team discuss topics relevant to research methods and dissemination